breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 # Graphs, computationally

 What happens if we define some operators on graphs, such as addition and multiplication?
-How would we do that, and what does it mean?

-Naively, a directed graph is just a square boolean matrix whose values indicate edges between nodes.
+How would we define such operations that, and what does it mean?
+As we have seen, a directed graph is just a square matrix whose non-zero entries indicate edges between nodes.
 Just like real matrices in linear algebra, we can add, subtract, multiply and exponentiate them.

-One interesting game mathematicians like to play is taking a square matrix ℝ<sup>K×K</sup> and raise it to a power.
+One interesting game mathematicians like to play is taking a square matrix ℝ<sup>K×K</sup> and raising it to a power.
 There are various tricks for designing the matrix and normalizing the product so it does not explode or vanish.
-This game has many important applications in control theory, dynamical systems and machine learning (RNNs).

-Another interesting game that mathematicians like to play is to take iterated matrix-vector products.
-One way to think about this is MMMV.
-Another way is M(M(M(V))), where M is a function on a vector space.
-These are equivalent.
+One way to think about this is (MMM)V. Another way is M(M(M(V))), where M is a function on a vector space.
+This game has many important applications in control theory, dynamical systems and deep learning (RNNs).

+There are various names for this matrix, such as the transition matrix, stochastic matrix, or Markov matrix.
+We are primarily interested in the deterministic version, whose variables inhabit ℝ<sup>K×K</sup>.
 It turns out the very same idea is not just valid over real matrices, but can be applied to boolean and integer matrices and has many interesting connections to graph theory and automata.

 |DOT Graph|Matrix|
 |:-------:|:----:|